 Genesis – My go-to theme framework.
 It allows me to control exactly how my websites look, along with easily adding simple functionality.
 It’s open, SEO-friendly, and is compatible with nearly everything in the WordPress community (such as WooCommerce ) They also have plenty of child themes (aka “skins”) to get a professional-looking design.

-Themeforest – A marketplace with lots of amazing, affordable, and well-built WordPress themes.
+Themeforest – A marketplace with lots of amazing, affordable, and well-built WordPress themes (and code snippets!).
 They also have a solid selection of child themes you can use with Genesis to get a specific look & design.

 WordPress SEO by Yoast – If you want to implement SEO best practices on your WordPress-powered website – this is it.

 Here’s my list of must-have WordPress plugins.

-Google Analytics – While there are great open-source, non-Google analytics options, Google Analytics is just too amazing at providing accurate, useful data for your online marketing.
+Google Analytics / Google Search Console – While there are great open-source, non-Google analytics options, Google Analytics is just too amazing at providing accurate, useful data for your online marketing.
 I wrote guides to both Analytics & Search Console.

 MailChimp – There’s a lot of email providers out there, but I absolutely love MailChimp.
 They provide a ton of marketing automation in addition to email.
 They also offer a free plan up to 2000 subscribers, so there’s no excuse to not start building an email list.
 I wrote a MailChimp review here.